Learn Today, How to take good pictures of Yourself: As you have probably discovered taking a good picture of yourself can be tricky.

 A tripod is essential to all good photography.
 You may think that it is a bit of a cumbersome and unwieldy to cart one around but these days they are made from very light but strong material.
-At worst get yourself a pocket tripod – see the photo of mine below.
+At worst get yourself a pocket tripod – see the photo of Tripod below.
 They are ok for self portraits.

 The use of a tripod makes taking a good picture of yourself much easier but you will need either a shutter delay on your camera or a remote shutter release.
 Chances are you will have both options.